jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

-Developing this framework has been an enjoyable experience, helping me to learn new languages, frameworks, and concepts - while also broadening my ability to communicate with others; through public speaking at The Virtual Bash, or with unknown developers through the GitHub issues of the project.
+Developing this framework has been an enjoyable experience, helping me to learn new languages, frameworks, and concepts - while also broadening my ability to communicate with others; through public speaking at The Virtual Bash, or with remote developers through the GitHub issues of the project.
 The CPAF has been a success in terms of delivering a system that works and is useful, while also being successful in teaching me important skills in software engineering and communication.